Skip to main content

 Friday 10 March 2017 12:00 - 13:00

-Due to the onging coronavirus outbreak, many of our seminars and public events this year will continue as online seminars.
+Many of our seminars and public events this year will continue as in person or as hybrid (online and in person) events.
 Please check our website listings and Twitter feed @STICERD_LSE for updates.

 About this event